How to Install mpv Media Player on Ubuntu Linux

 This command verifies if Flathub is in your system’s list of repositories and adds it if it’s not already present.

-Now that the Flathub repository is enabled, we can move ahead with installing MPV.
+Now that the Flathub repository is enabled, we can install MPV.
 Flatpak commands facilitate installing, updating, and removing Flatpak packages.

 Run the following command in the terminal to install MPV: